 Even with the best-laid plans, you may see some regression and worsening behavior over vacation.
 Give yourself a break for not being able to magically avoid it.
 And be ready to hold your ground in as calm, firm, and consistent a manner as possible.
 Yelling or becoming physical only escalates things, while giving in teaches your child that if he screams loud enough, he’ll get what he wants.

-Shannon Des Roches Rosa, mother to 10-year-old Leo, writes on the Thinking Person’s Guide to Autism blog that her son, who has autism, “is used to 1:1 supervision and engagement all day long, and I can’t possibly provide the kind of routine and stimulation he craves, no matter how many camps and grandparent visits his sisters get shuffled off to.
+Shannon Des Roches Rosa, mother to 10-year-old Leo and co-editor of The Thinking Person’s Guide to Autism, says that her son, who has autism, “is used to 1:1 supervision and engagement all day long, and I can’t possibly provide the kind of routine and stimulation he craves, no matter how many camps and grandparent visits his sisters get shuffled off to.
 I try to keep Leo occupied, and I have a lot of support, and having an iPad helps, but I still worry that—as has happened in summers past—it won’t be enough, and Leo’s behavior and abilities will keep disintegrating until school resumes at the end of August.”

 Yet while she remains “scared of summer,” she also sees a lot of potential—especially for Leo, a self-taught swimmer who enjoys basking in the family pool.
 No backyard pool?
 You may find your child is just as happy playing in a sprinkler and earning music downloads for good behavior.
 And if you can maintain a sense of fun, there will be many moments of learning and development of the kind that can’t happen in a classroom.